 Eligibility for Undergraduate Housing

 Stanford Student Housing offers academic year undergraduate housing to undergraduate students who are enrolled in a degree program (matriculated students).
 Students must be considered enrolled by the Registrar's Office to be eligible for housing.
-If not enrolled full time, undergraduate students must have an approved 13th Quarter petition or a Permit to Attend for Services Only.
+If not enrolled full time, undergraduate students must have an approved 13th Quarter petition or a Permit to Attend for Services Only (forms to apply for either of these are available in Stanford eForms).
 Students with housing assignments who determine that they will not be enrolled must file a housing termination and move out of university housing.

 Guaranteed Housing Plan for Undergraduate Students

 How many years of housing am I guaranteed?

 Stanford students who matriculate as frosh are guaranteed four complete or partial years of housing, including their freshman year.
 The four complete or partial years are commonly referred to as “guarantee years.”
 Transfer students receive three guarantee years (three complete or partial years of housing).

 Do my four guarantee years equate to twelve quarters of housing I can take at any time?